Access Washington® (AW)

 Human Resource Management System (HRMS)

-An all-agency personnel and payroll computer system used by Washington State agencies, administered by the Department of Personnel.
+All-Agency personnel and payroll computer system used by Washington state agencies and administered by Washington State Human Resources.

 IBM System 390 Mainframe Platform (S/390)

 The mainframe platform used by WaTech, including three mainframe processors running the IBM z/OS operating system.
-S/390 operations are housed in the secure WaTech data center.
+The S/390 operations are housed in the secure State Data Center.

 Information Management System (IMS)

 A database system created by IBM and used by WaTech.